premthomas/retail_analytics/EDA/README.md

 # Exploratory Data Analysis (EDA)
 You must understand the data before you start exploring it.
 I am skipping the details in the more obvious methods but will highlight them as a reminder of the functions that need to be done before exploring the data using Python.
 The data we will be working with is presented to us in the CSV format.

 1. Go through any write-up about the data.
 This data was taken from Kaggle and does come with some documentation.
+Please go through the [data card](https://www.kaggle.com/datasets/nadyinky/sephora-products-and-skincare-reviews) to understand the files and the data structures of the files.
-2. Open it in Microsoft Excel
+2. Open it in Microsoft Excel.
+Often overlooked but one of the fastest ways to take a look at the data.
+Excel has a lot of functions like "Filters" which can give us a quick overview and counts of the data.
 3. Using the [Pandas](https://pandas.pydata.org/docs/user_guide/index.html) "head" function to look at a sample set of data

       ![](https://github.com/premthomas/retail_analytics/blob/c9810208378b5ad81ff7ca8d8d82dc0c4d45a00d/EDA/head.JPG)